 The easiest way to do this: Pay consumer debt, credit cards, personal loans, or car notes.
 Those high-interest rates are more competitive than any investment or savings rate.
 You are losing money in the long run if you don’t prioritize paying it off because of the rate of inflation.

-Start a business or Side hustle: Creating multiple streams of income is not only critical in building wealth; it’s almost impossible to be able to do it without one.
-Even if it’s a Youtube page, selling shirts, and flipping houses on the side, it all helps expedite the wealth-building process by having additional income coming in.
-Not to mention if you have one of your sources of income fail, you have another to fall back on.
+Creating multiple income streams is critical in building wealth.
+Whether it’s a YouTube page, selling shirts, or flipping houses on the side, that additional income helps expedite wealth-building.
+Not to mention, if one of your income sources fails, you have another to fall back on.

-The easiest way to do this is: Find something that you like to do that makes money and do it consistently.
-Anything worth having is worth working towards.
+The easiest way to do this: Find something that you enjoy that makes money.
+Then, do it consistently.
+Anything worth having is worth working toward.

-For anything you do in life, it takes consistency and dedication.
+Anything you do in life takes consistency and dedication.

-Like I’ve always said, I’m big on generational wealth, and I want everyone to participate in that.
-It will be easier for some people to get to this milestone and much harder for others.
-However, please don’t give up; keep going because it’s essential to be financially sustainable in a capitalistic society because we’ve all learned in a crisis, the government may only give you a $600 stimulus check and say “Good Luck!”
+Like I’ve always said, I’m big on generational wealth.
+I want everyone to participate in that.
+It will be easier for some people to reach this milestone and much harder for others.
+However, please don’t give up; keep going.
+It’s essential to be financially sustainable in a capitalistic society because, as we’ve all learned in a crisis, the government may only give you a $600 stimulus check and say, “Good luck!”

-Meet Angelica Imhoede creator of Financial Lioness, a platform dedicated to advocating generational wealth and bringing insight to financial literacy.
+Meet Angelica Imhoede, creator of Financial Lioness, a platform dedicated to advocating generational wealth and bringing insight to financial literacy.
 Having spent the last decade in banking and financial services, Angelica created her platform to bring awareness to the wealth gap in America and the inequalities that come with systemic racism in the financial sector.
 She spends a lot of her time online creating and publishing digital content related to all topics covered under personal finance.
-Recently she published her first E-book, Investing for the Everyday Investor, a step-by-step guide of investing for everyday people to learn the foundation of investing.
+She recently published her first e-book, Investing for the Everyday Investor, a step-by-step guide of investing for everyday people to learn the foundation of investing.

 Angelica is a native of Minneapolis, Minnesota, where she currently resides with her husband and son.
-She attended the University of St. Thomas, and received a degree in finance and is currently obtaining her Masters in Data Science.
+She attended the University of St. Thomas and received a degree in finance.
+She’s currently obtaining her Masters in Data Science.
 She loves cooking, dancing, and spending time with her family.
 You can always catch her online on her IG page at Financial Lioness or her website.